 - It helps you monitor changes to your data and act upon it.

 - It supports GDPR-compliance by knowing all the information about your contacts.

 - Benefits are realised quickly, returning instant value back to your business at a low investment point.

 Learn more about the benefits of a data warehouse and find out if it might be right for your business in this blog.

 Do more of what you do well.
 For example: identify your customers’ spending trends, your top geographical regions, your most successful account managers so you can focus on the areas where you have the most success.

 Head off problems before they manifest themselves.
-Use the joined up data to carry out risk assessments so that proactive processes can be put in place to prevent an issue happening in the first place.
+Use the joined-up data to carry out risk assessments so that proactive processes can be put in place to prevent an issue from happening in the first place.